opeolluwa/harpocrates/README.md

 ## What are Harpocrates?
 It's the year 2057.
-The world is being ruled by a corrupt council headed by Natasha.
+The world is being ruled by a corrupt council know as **The EYE**

-A small group of freedom fighters codename the **Harpocrates** must rise to restore balance and sanity to our World.
+A small group of freedom fighters codename the **HARPOCRATES** must rise to restore peace, balance and sanity to our World.

-To save our world, I must build a secure communication  channel accessible only via the Command Line Interface
+To this effect, I was assigned the mammoth task of building a secure communication  channel accessible only to fellow Harpocates via the Command Line Interface